sachinym/Github-Advanced-Security/Module2-SecretScanning.md

 In this task, we delve into comprehending the outcomes of secret scanning.

-1. We navigate through the repository's findings and demonstrate how Secret Scanning identifies potential vulnerabilities, followed by a practical demonstration of adding a GitHub Personal Access Token (PAT) to the codebase to exemplify Active Secrets detection.
+1. We navigated through the repository's findings and demonstrate how Secret Scanning identifies potential vulnerabilities, followed by a practical demonstration of adding a GitHub Personal Access Token (PAT) to the codebase to exemplify Active Secrets detection.

 1. After identifying active secrets, we discuss the significance of validity checks in prioritizing remediation efforts.